Yoav666s/dnd-wiki/_pages/reckonfear.md

 ### Rolling with Difficulty
 Sometimes, the Arbiter will ask you to roll with difficulty.
 That means you roll a d4, a d6, or maybe even a d12 (based on the Difficulty Tier, or DT.
 The lowest DT is 2.), and subtract or add the result to the total, in a way that would get you farther away from 10.
 For example, you try to shoot a werewolf with a Defense Rank (or DR) of 7, which means hitting it has a DT of 6; you rolled 11 on the d20, and 5 on the Difficulty Die, resulting in a 16.
 Since you're competent with the pistol and your Agility is 9, you can still roll a Competence Die---a d8 is your best bet here.

+**Inverse Difficulty.** Some things will require making a check with Inverse Difficulty based on one of your ability Attributes.
+The DT is `14 -- the Ability Attribute`.

 **Overshooting.** You might roll a 2 on the d20 and a 4 on the Difficulty Die, resulting in --2.
 This is where the d12 and d10 become valuable.
 Normally you wouldn't want to risk rolling a 10 or higher, but in this case it will give you a fighting chance.
 Otherwise, a negative result or a result that's higher than 20 is a standard critical failure.

 # Building a Character